How (and Why) to Use Ruby Enumerators

 Dealing with infinitely long lists is a tedious task.
 Let’s take the example of the Fibonacci series.
 If you try to slice and view the first 10 elements from the list, here’s what your code might look like:

-# Assuming fib is the infinitely long array containing the Fibonacci series
+# Assuming fib is the infinitely long]

 You might expect the result to be [0, 1, 1, 2, 3, 5, 8, 13, 21, 34].
 But the Ruby interpreter doesn’t know when to stop.
 This is obviously because it is an infinite sequence, and the interpreter tries to process the entire list before slicing the first 10 elements off from it.